patrodriguez108/bernies-bistro-practice/README.md

 ## Summary

 Congratulations!
 Your hard work modeling an orange grove for Fran the Farmer has paid off!
-She's referred you to her friend Bernie, owner of the popular cafe, Bernie's Bistro.
+She's referred you to her friend Bernie, owner of the popular restaurant, Bernie's Bistro.

-Bernie hired another programmer to build a computerized recipe system for the Bistro, but they didn't finish the job before moving on to an "exciting stealth mode opportunity in the virtual unicorn party space."
-Bernie needs someone to **finish the Bistro's recipe system**; and that person is YOU.
+Bernie hired another programmer to build a computerized recipe system for the Restaurant, but they didn't finish the job before moving on to an "exciting stealth mode opportunity in the virtual unicorn party space."
+Bernie needs someone to **finish the Restaurant's recipe system**; and that person is YOU.

 #### Recipe System Use Cases: